L271828R/tech-media-school-simply-trade-system/README.md

 # Description

-This is a python project that simulates a stock trade enviorment
+This is a python project that simulates a stock trade environment

 # How to run